agarciamog/agarciamog.github.io/README.md

 Oracle Certified Associate for the Java Platform, Standard Edition 2011

 ## Career History
-**Software Developer Internship, August 2009 - May 2010** <br>
-Guiang Corporation (Incubator Projects), Pomona, California
-* Member of team assigned with porting mTools (a suite for moving files, contacts and settings) from Blackberry to Android.
-* Developed Android application with Java, using SVN for version control.
-Presented the finished product to a group of potential investors from various industries.

-**Quality Assurance Technician, October 2009 - March 2011** <br>
-CRMLS Inc., Pomona, California
-* Test California's largest real estate multiple listing service, along with other vendor applications for critical bugs and business rules using Firebug.
-* Code scripts using JavaScript to assist the compliance department process data integrity violations by automating common tasks.

 **Staff Software Integration Engineer, August 2011 - Current** <br>
 inContact, Inc., Sandy, Utah
 * Research, design, and implement scalable applications that integrate into customer platforms through RESTful APIs and SOAP web services using an in-house .NET based programming language including SoapUI, Postman, SQL, JavaScript, CSS, and HTML.